Rural Access Scheme

-For selected courses through CQ University (CQU), Griffith University (GU), The University of Queensland (UQ) and University of the Sunshine Coast (USC), a number of places are allocated to applicants who are from Rural and Remote backgrounds to study as part of the Rural Access Scheme.
+For selected courses through CQUniversity (CQU), Griffith University (GU), The University of Queensland (UQ), University of the Sunshine Coast (UniSC), and University of Southern Queensland (UniSQ), a number of places are allocated to applicants who are from Rural and Remote backgrounds to study as part of the Rural Access Scheme.

 Find out more about each university’s scheme by following the links below:

 If you have lived in Rural and Remote areas of Australia for five years consecutively (60 full months) or ten years cumulatively (120 full months), the chance to study as part of the scheme may be available to you.